 Now, as a techie, you’re used to particular writing styles.
 You were probably trained to write in a style that’s suited for reports, technical documentation, etc. And I’m guessing that style is pretty professional.

 A professional (or academic) writing style—which is the way most of us are trained to write in school—has its strengths.
 But it’s not the most effective style for all forms of communication.
-Just imagine reading Harry Potter if it was written the same way as documentation is!
+Just imagine reading your favorite novel if it was written the same way as documentation is!

 A professional writing style might make your writing feel more authoritative.
 But if you’re writing for a blog, it’s not what your readers expect or want to see.
 Which means that it’s a less effective form of communication for your intended audience.